Sparse Control of Quantum Systems: Cost functionals and functional analytic setting

 \subsection{Examples}

 We now list some examples for choosing the frequency domain $\Omega$, the Hilbert space $\mc U$ of time-dependent functions, and the control operator $B$.
 The first example is the prototype for generating sparse controls.
-It motivated the general functional analytic setting proposed above, and naturally incorporates physically relevant controls containing finitely many pulses of particular frequencies \cite{BTS:1998:RMP,ABCLDKA:2002:M3AS,TLR:2004:PRE,SSBK:2010:JCP,RSDTB:2011:PCCP}.

-\begin{example} (Time-smoothness with frequency-sparsity) Here $u$ will be a two-scale time-frequency representation of the laser field amplitude and $B$ will generate the corresponding field.
-The control $u$ can a priori contain arbitrary and arbitrarily many active frequencies, each with its own smooth envelope.
-This can be modelled mathematically as follows.
+It motivated the general functional analytic setting proposed above, and naturally incorporates physically relevant controls containing finitely many pulses of particular frequencies~\cite{BTS:1998:RMP,ABCLDKA:2002:M3AS,TLR:2004:PRE,SSBK:2010:JCP,RSDTB:2011:PCCP}. \begin{example} (Two-scale synthesis, smooth functions of time) Here $u$ will be a two-scale time-frequency representation of the laser field amplitude and $B$ will generate the corresponding field.
+The control $u$ can a priori contain a continuum of active frequencies, each with its own smooth envelope.
+This can be modeled mathematically as follows.
 Let $\Omega$ be a closed subset of $\R^+$, $\mc U = H^1_0(0, T; \C)$, and $p = \infty$.
 For $u \in L^1(\Omega; H^1_0(0,T;\C))$ we define $B$ to be the two-scale synthesis operator

 By approximation, the expression can be extended to measure-valued controls.
 This extension is important in practice, because it allows sharp concentration on a small number of frequencies, and has the following mathematically rigorous integral representation: